Generating Diverse 3D Reconstructions from a Single Occluded Face Image: Approach

 \textbf{Step 1} \textit{Partial Shape Fitting:} In this stage, we first fit our global + local PCA model on the visible parts of the face image $\mathbf{I}_m$ to obtain a partial reconstruction $\mathbf{S}_m$.
 We employ the following fitting loss:

-where $L_{lmk}$ is the landmark loss, $L_{pho}$ is the photometric loss and $L_{reg}$ applies $L2$-regularization over the model parameters.
+where $L_{lmk}$ is the landmark loss, $L_{pho}$ is the photometric loss and $L_{reg}$ applies $\ell_2$-regularization over the model parameters.
 We use an off-the-shelf landmark detector HRNET \cite{hrnet} to detect 68 landmarks on the face along with their confidence values.
-We mark those landmarks as visible whose confidence exceeds a threshold $\tau$ (set to 0.2), and apply the landmark loss on those points.
+We mark those landmarks as visible whose confidence exceeds a threshold $\tau$ (set to 0.2) and apply the landmark loss on those points.
 To add local details, we apply a photometric loss between the input image and a rendered image $\mathbf{I}_{ren}=\mathcal{R}(\mathbf{S}_m, B_{tex}(\gamma, \mathcal{T}), c)$, where $B_{tex}(\gamma, \mathcal{T})$ is the estimated texture and $c$ the estimated camera parameters.
-We restrict the photometric loss on the visible face regions using the face mask $M_f$ and the occlusion mask $M_o$:
+We restrict the photometric loss to the visible face region using the face mask $M_f$ and the occlusion mask $M_o$:

-\textbf{Step 2} We use the encoder to map the partial fit $\mathbf{S}_m$ to a latent distribution from which we sample the latent embeddings $\mathbf{z} \sim \mathcal{N}(\boldsymbol{\mu, \sigma^2 I}),$ where $\boldsymbol{\mu, \sigma} = \mathcal{E}_{mesh}(\mathbf{S}_m)$.
+\textbf{Step 2} We use the encoder to map the partial fit $\mathbf{S}_m$ to a latent distribution from which we sample the latent embeddings $\mathbf{z} \sim \mathcal{N}(\boldsymbol{\mu}, diag(\boldsymbol{\sigma}^2)),$ where $\boldsymbol{\mu, \sigma} = \mathcal{E}_{mesh}(\mathbf{S}_m)$.

-\textbf{Step 3} \textit{Diversity Promoting Shape Completion:} In this stage, we perform a diversity promoting iterative shape completion routine which forces the latent embeddings towards diverse modes with respect to the occluded regions while remaining faithful to the visible regions.
+\textbf{Step 3} \textit{Diversity Promoting Shape Completion:} In this stage, we perform a diversity promoting iterative shape completion routine, which forces the latent embeddings towards diverse modes w.r.t the occluded regions while remaining faithful to the visible regions.
 At each iteration, we obtain a distribution of shape completions using the decoder $\mathbf{S}_c^j=\mathcal{D}_{mesh}(\mathbf{z}_j), \forall j=1...M$, and update the $\mathbf{z}$'s to minimize a diversity loss: